 Especially as people are home more and commuting less this year, the environment has changed dramatically.
 In 2020, the Venice canals were clear and had fish again for the first time in years and scientists estimate that the pandemic has reduced CO2 emissions by 1600 million tonnes.
 All this talk about the environment changing has people realizing that their actions do have an impact on the environment.

-What it means to “Go Green”
+What It Means to “Go Green”

 Going green means choosing a lifestyle and habits that help protect the planet.
 It is about choosing environmentally friendly habits to sustain our world’s natural resources.
 Going green is an eco-friendly choice.

 If you’re looking for ways to live green and be eco-friendly, or just learn more about what it means to live green, then look no further.
-This list of 25 ways will help you know how to live greener with simple steps you can take today.

 25 Simple Ways to Live Greener Today